sat8bit/kaigi/README.md

 ### Output

 The conversation log will be printed to the console in real-time.
-Upon completion, a Markdown file will be saved in the `./pages/content/posts/` directory.
+Upon completion, a Markdown file will be saved in the specified output directory.

 ## Architecture Overview